AnotherGoose/Multi-Sensors-Fusion-for-High-Resolution-3D-Lidar-videos/Adaptive_Sampling/Task_Based_AS/Pixel_Distribution/README.md

 ![](https://i.imgur.com/XxyqYDi.png)  |  ![](https://i.imgur.com/RaARUA0.png)

 ### RandomWalkMetHastingsBBox(img, ROI, pixels, bConst, roiConst, sigma, N)
-**RandomWalkMetHastingsBBox** is the setup function to generate a feature map and a uniform spread of pixels for the Random Walk Metropolis Hastings algorithm for an **Bounding Box** adaptation.
+**RandomWalkMetHastingsBBox** is the setup function to generate a feature map and a uniform spread of pixels for the Random Walk Metropolis-Hastings algorithm for an **Bounding Box** adaptation.
 The feature map and uniform spread function is found within distribution utils.
 #### Inputs
 * **img** - openCV input image (depth map)
 * **ROI** - 2D numpy array with the x, y, width and height of the ROI stored respectively